-A: The DTIF requires 50% private funding or finance as co-funding.
-There are no in-kind contributions in the DTIF.
+A: The DTIF requires 50% private funding or finance as co-funding and in-kind contributions are not acceptable.
 Company claims must be based on incurred costs.

 Q: What is meant by matched funding?
 Is a % cash contribution expected?
+A: As above.